 If you own a car, you must know the importance of having insurance.
 That’s why whenever I travel to Mexico by land, I always get a policy from Baja Bound Insurance.
 It’s one of those things you buy and hope to never use.
-You may be trying to save some money on your trip and ask yourself if it’s really worth it.
+You may be trying to save some money on your trip and ask yourself if it’s worth it.
 You may not end up needing it, but it’s a lifesaver when you do need it.
 Imagine being in a foreign country and having to pay for an accident?
 You don’t want to go through that.

-Before going any further, I would like to clarify this insurance is for those crossing the Mexican-American border in their own vehicles.
+Before going any further, I would like to clarify this insurance is for those crossing the Mexican-American border in their vehicles.
 Without much further ado, let’s take a look at this insurance company.

 A Company Overview

 Products: Liability/Comprehensive car insurance for travel in Mexico

 You don’t need to visit their office to